-As the bath fills use garden fork and loosen bedding; this increases air circulation and reduces bedding compaction.
+As the bath fills use a garden fork and loosen the bedding; this increases air circulation and reduces compaction.

 To remove the casts, once the worm farm is full (after nine to 18 months), place a plastic sheet or large container next to the bath, and using a garden fork remove the top half of the worms’ bedding.
 This is undigested food and is where the majority of worms will be.
 Place this to one side and remove all casts.

 Rinse the drainage layer thoroughly catching all liquid.
 Replace the contents that were put aside and commence the feeding, forking, watering process when required.
 Your bath worm farm will ultimately digest about 1-2 litres of mixed organic waste a day.

 How many worms do you need to start a worm bin?

 1,000 is ok, but bin takes some time to get going; 2,000 worms (500g) will get a worm bin working much more quickly and efficiently.